florin141/ExploreRomania/README.md

 ## Screenshots

 The app it's quite simple in it's design.
 The user can select the tab that it is interested in and scroll through a list of top attractions.
-Tapping on the eye icon will hide/reveal some details about the given atraction.
+Tapping on the eye icon will hide/reveal some details about the given attraction.

 <br>
 <p align="center">